pgRouting/pgrouting/doc/topology/pgr_createTopology.rst

    :start-after: --q1
    :end-before: --q1.1

-.. rubric:: When the arguments are given in the order described:
+.. rubric:: When the arguments are given in the order described in the
+   parameters:

-We get the same result AS the simplest way to use the function.
+We get the sameresult as the simplest way to use the function.

 .. literalinclude:: doc-pgr_createTopology.queries
    :start-after: --q2